 In the first two years, you will take modules in organic, inorganic and physical chemistry.
 The skills you gain in research and analysis during these years will prepare you to undertake more advanced and specialist modules during your final three years.
 These specialist subjects include (but are not limited to):

-- advanced solid-state chemistry
+- chemistry of materials